giga-sec/gigaSec-Tech-Notes/2. Notes/MOC Programming.md

 When you're starting out, you'd often have a motivation to learn programming to make something useful for you but a lot of times, you'd be learning something that you'd feel like it's not useful at all.
 This sometimes is a failure to the teacher as he/she didn't highlight the importance of learning this particular topic.
 When I first started out, I was gi

 Python is good for beginners to get into but once you branch out to other languanges, you're gonna have a hard time adopting to it.

+It's important to learn the lingo so that you'll know what to google, you'll know how to get the answers asap.